 - Ranitidine in Zantac may not be stable enough for consumers to have full confidence in its safety.

-- The FDA takes the findings of dangerous levels of NDMA seriously and would be updating their website to reflect the possible danger of ranitidine.
+- The FDA takes the findings of dangerous levels of NDMA seriously and would be updating its website to reflect ranitidine’s possible danger.